 This is important in order to maintain a clear sense of purpose, and make sure you are still looking after yourself (which is so important for general physical and mental health during exam time!).
 Schedule in:

-- Study time (including what you’ll study, for how long).
+- study time (including what you’ll study and for how long)

-- Your finish time.
-Set a time that you plan to finish studying for the day, and include some ‘relaxation time’ afterwards, to help you switch off – and sleep well – ready for another study session the day after.
+- your finish time – Set a time that you plan to finish studying for the day.
+Include some ‘relaxation time’ afterwards to help you switch off and sleep well, so you'll be ready for another study session the day after.

 2. Take breaks

-- Stretch: stretching your body for 10-15 minutes at a time can help to reduce muscle tension, making you feel more relaxed.
+- stretch your body – Stretching from 10 to 15 minutes at a time can help to reduce muscle tension, making you feel more relaxed.
 It also reduces your chance of getting tension headaches with too much study.

 3. Set study goals